Gender and Sex Harassment

 Most non-union employees in the private sector are employed “at will,” meaning they may be fired without a good reason or for any reason at all.
 However, a variety of Federal and State laws protect workers’ rights, including laws against discrimination and retaliation.
 Employees may also be protected from retaliation because they blew the whistle on illegal activities or because they themselves refused to violate the law.
 There are also legal protections for various workers who have employment contracts, including verbal contracts promising them “just cause” termination.

-Although in Michigan we do not currently have specific State or Federal law protection from employment discrimination based on gender identity or sexual orientation, existing anti-discrimination laws are increasingly being used with success to address discrimination based on LGBTQ status.
-If you are experiencing hostility or harassment based on your gender identity or have been denied employment opportunities because you don’t “fit” traditional gender norms, we may be able to use Title VII and State gender discrimination laws to protect your job.
+If you are experiencing hostility or harassment based on your sexuality or gender identity or have been denied employment opportunities because you don’t “fit” traditional gender norms, we may be able to use Federal and State gender discrimination laws to protect your job.
 In addition, a number of municipalities have local ordinances that outlaw this type of discrimination.
-Salvatore Prescott & Porter attorneys have brought these cases and have written and spoken on this emerging area.
+Salvatore Prescott Porter & Porter attorneys have brought these cases and have written and spoken on this emerging area.
 We are committed to advancing the law in this area and to helping ensure that the workplace reflects the values of equality and individual dignity that our country was founded upon.

 Although anti-discrimination laws protect employees of the Federal government, these workers must go through a unique administrative framework and are held to different timelines for pursuing those claims than employees in the private sector.
 There are also some differences in the remedies available to Federal employees.